top of page

 aboutus.jpeg

-Pan American Wildland Fire is a grassroots initiative led by experienced wildland firefighters with more than 40 years of combined field experience.
-We collaborate closely with local partners to provide bilingual, hands-on training and practical workshops across the Americas.
+Pan American Wildland Fire is a grassroots initiative led by wildland firefighters and natural resources professionals with more than 100 years of combined field experience.
+We collaborate closely with local partners to provide hands-on training and practical workshops in Spanish and English across the Americas.

 Our work is grounded in the understanding that approaches to fire must be locally relevant.
 Each program is shaped by the needs, culture, and landscape of the communities involved, with knowledge and experience shared in both directions.